Recap from Part I – Macroeconomics Fundamentals

 Money → IOUs issued by the Central Government

 Money Things → IOUs issued by the Non-Government sector

-The figure below represents a simple pyramid of liabilities divided in 3 layers.
+The figure below represents a 3-layers pyramid of liabilities.
 The acceptability of the liabilities issued by each level decreases as we move downward.
 IOUs issued by the private sector are less accepted than the ones issued by banks that are in turn less accepted than government IOUs.

 Moreover, each level leverages the liabilities issued by the higher level that is why we have more private and bank liabilities in circulation than the government’s ones.

-- Government IOUs are not convertible (fiat money).
+- Government IOUs are non convertible (fiat money).